deanslist1/DeansList-Know-and-Act_SCDFXIBM/README.md

 ### How can technology help?

 Technology can help pool and filter all relevant and accurate infomation that may be of interest to a member of public and present them in a convenient and cogent way.
-Also, technology can eliminate the existential intertia that citizens have to act by immediately providing instructions on what they can do to hekp improve the situation, be it through spreading awareness on social media or avoid heading to Covid-19 clusters to give an example.
+Also, technology can eliminate the existential intertia that citizens have to act by immediately providing instructions on what they can do to help improve the situation, be it through spreading awareness on social media or avoid heading to Covid-19 clusters to give an example.

 ### The idea